 Now, try this next exercise with a disc.
 Lefties, reverse your grip.

 This month, I’ll invite you to film yourself to understand what your body is doing as it relates to what you are trying to get your body to do.
 I’ll teach core components of the backhand huck and the pull, with examples and analysis of powerful throwers.
 I’ll also cover some core components to the forehand huck, with additional examples from powerful throwers..
 You’ll also get drills and practice exercises for you to learn the mechanics, ways to track your progress, and feedback to help you improve your technique and skill.

 Like what you see?
-Join Colin and the rest of our community in the Skills Development Lab.
+Join Colin and the rest of our community in the Ultimate Skills Project.
 You can sign up now for his August throwing module, right here.

 We give you drills and activities from the best in the game.
 Improve your skills in 1-2 hours per week by yourself or with a partner.